Hands up if you know the song title... (thanks Bob Dylan)

 For those of you that follow me on social media and have a keen interest in my small business already it will come as no surprise that not all of my products are knitted here in my studio in Fraserburgh.
-My reversible scarves, snoods and new baby blankets are currently being knitted with a small batch manufacturer based in Scotland.
-As much as I love my two trusty Brother knitting machines they just can't do the type of fabric I'm looking for with these products.
-I’ve also recently begun to knit some of my Crosswise collection hats and headbands at a new manufacturing facility also based in Scotland.
-I’m proud of my Made in Scotland status and I don’t see that changing any time soon.
+Many of my items such as my reversible scarves and hats are currently being knitted with a small batch manufacturer based in Scotland.
+As much as I love my two trusty Brother knitting machines there's certain fabric types that I'm looking to achieve that they just can't knit.
+Also, as I increase my customer base there's just not enough hours in the day to knit everything by myself.
+However, I’m proud of my Made in Scotland status, so whether my items are knitted here in the studio or elsewhere they will always be made in Scotland and I don’t see that changing any time soon.

 How does this effect my maker status?
 Well, it doesn’t, is the simple answer.
 Remember each item still begins with me, I source the yarn, I design the patterns, sample them over and over on my own machines before I even think about sending anything out and although they may be knitted at another location, once knitted each items is then returned to me unwashed meaning I still wash, press and label each one myself.